 The direction of the Jacksonville Historical Society changed dramatically in its 59th year with the election of Sarah Van Cleve as its president in 1988.
-Soon, an Executive Director was hired; office space was acquired for a headquarters; a large and professional newsletter was published; the Board of Directors was expanded; and a fund-raising campaign was initiated to broaden the scope of the organization.
+Soon, an executive director was hired; office space was acquired for a headquarters; a large and professional newsletter was published; the Board of Directors was expanded; and a fundraising campaign was initiated to broaden the scope of the organization.

 Within a year, the Society embarked on another ambitious restoration project – the moving and restoration of the historic James E. Merrill House.
-With the restoration supervision of Jerry Spinks, the Merrill House was completed in 2006, and it is now one of the finest Victorian-era house museums in the South.
+Under the restoration supervision of Jerry Spinks, the Merrill House project was completed in 2006, and it is now one of the finest Victorian-era house museums in the South.